 This royal Alexandria Library was once the greatest and largest libraries in the ancient world.
 It was dedicated to the Muses, the nine goddesses of arts and flourished during the Ptolemaic dynasty.
 It functioned as the main scholarship center from its construction in the 3rd century BC until the Roman conquest of Egypt in 30 BC.
 Alexandria city was once considered to be a great center of knowledge and information because of its great library, which was actually part of the Museum of Alexandria, where many of the amazing thinkers and philosophers studied.
+Here all the information you need to know about Alexandria library:

-Ptolemy I Soter, who was the successor of Alexander the great, was the one who created this gorgeous library.
+Ptolemy I Soter, who was the successor of Alexander the Great, was the one who created this gorgeous library.
 It is estimated that the library was a house for more than 700.000 books.
 It was the first public governmental library in history.
 This great library combined both east and west civilizations.
 Every scholar studied in this great library has left a copy of his written book.
 Many fires and a lot of earthquakes have caused a lot of damage to the city of Alexandria and its library.

-The History of Burning Alexandria Library
+The History of Burning the Old Alexandria Library

 A lot of historians believed that Julius Cesar burned 101 ships, which were landing on the shore of the Mediterranean Sea because of his fight with little Ptolemy, Cleopatra’s brother.
-This huge fire reached the library and caused a terrible cultural damage.
+This huge fire reached the library and caused terrible cultural damage.
 Many books were burned and damaged because of this fire and a new library had to be established.

 The Modern Alexandria Library